magicvoid1/Diablo2BH.cfg/README.md

 Blue:Magical items that can roll something useful/valuable

-Purple:Vex/Ohm+ and extra special items
+Purple:Vex/Ohm+ and best items

 White:RuneWord bases

+Gray:Low items and runes that are still useful

 Black:LLD items(lines provided by Jeebus)